TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/UpgradeLTS/Index.rst

 Upgrade from LTS to LTS
 -----------------------

-This chapter will provide in depth information about how to update from TYPO3 4.5 LTS to the TYPO3 CMS 6.2 LTS version.
+This chapter provides in depth information about how to update from TYPO3 4.5 LTS to the TYPO3 CMS 6.2 LTS version.

 It will explain: